Why TrickTape 2.0

 We have a habit of convincing ourselves we need just one more thing.
 The next whatever will make us whole.
 Sometimes it’s true – that’s called progress.
 Other times it’s an excuse to place happiness outside ourselves.

 TrickTape’s mission is for you to wear shoes you love and skate them for as long as you’d like.
-It’s part of an overarching goal to better appreciate our material goods – the challenge today isn’t consumption, but rather overconsumption, and a lack of awareness for where things come from and where they go once we’re done with them.
+It’s part of an overarching goal to better appreciate our material goods – our challenge today isn’t consumption, but rather overconsumption, and a lack of awareness for where things come from and where they go once we’re done with them.

 Shoes are a great place to start building that awareness.